 Many factors influence a child’s need for fostering.
 Children and teens may come into foster care at any time.
 When you foster a child will depend on a child’s needs and your ability to accept a particular child, based on age, gender and other factors.

 We work closely with all foster parents and case workers to find the most appropriate family setting for each child.
 We understand that circumstances sometimes result in a foster parent being unable to accept a child.

-Each child has an individualized foster care treatment plan with established goals.
+Each child or teen has an individualized foster care treatment plan with established goals.
 Some children will have a goal of family reunification, and the child will remain with the foster family until reunification is possible.
 In other cases, the child may be unable to return to his or her birth parents and will remain in foster care.

 When appropriate, the case manager will work with you to coordinate and schedule any involvement between the foster family, child and birth family.

 Sometimes a foster child cannot return home to his or her birth family.
 If the foster family is interested in adoption, we can assist in the adoption process.